troystribling/BlueCap/README.md

 Here the scan is also stopped after a peripheral with the desire service UUID is discovered.

-The `Peripheral` `Services` and `Characteristics` need to be discovered and the connection events need to be handled. `Service` and `Characteristic` discovery are performed by 'Peripheral#discoverServices' and `Service#discoverCharacteristics` and more errors are added to `AppError`.
+The `Peripheral` `Services` and `Characteristics` need to be discovered and the connection errors need to be handled. `Service` and `Characteristic` discovery are performed by 'Peripheral#discoverServices' and `Service#discoverCharacteristics` and more errors are added to `AppError`.

 ```swift
 public enum AppError : Error {